codica2/mina-multideploy/README.md

 ## Available features
 After you have configured servers at `config/initializers/multideploy.rb` you can start deploying in two ways.

-### Semi-automatic. (recomended for first deploy)
+### Semi-automatic deploy (recomended for first deploy)
 Run this command:
 ```ruby
 bundle exec rails multideploy:prepare
 ```
 You will get two files `multideploy` and `server_deploy.rb` at working directory (tmp/deploy by default).
 Check them and run `./tmp/deploy/multideploy`.

-### Automatic
+### Automatic deploy
 Run this command:
 ```ruby
 bundle exec rails multideploy:start
 ```
-This will make the same things like `multideploy:prepare`, but the deployment will start automatically.
+It will make the same as `multideploy:prepare`, but the deployment will start automatically.

 ## Additional information
 * all scripts are updated before launch `multideploy:prepare` and `multideploy:start`
-* add public SSH key, so you can login to server passwordles.
+* add public SSH key, so you can login to server without password.
 Run `ssh-copy-id user@$host`

 ## License